 The number of people served by the international airport of Wuhan is about 19 million (the size of the Wuhan metropolitan area), and the average daily number of outbound international passengers in previous years was 3301 for that time of the year (a figure publicly known, from IATA).
 Unfortunately, little was known outside China about the time taken between exposure to the virus and the onset of symptoms.
 The researchers then resorted to a proxy: the time known for the related severe respiratory disorder known as MERS, also caused by a coronavirus, which is about 10 days.
 Thus, we can estimate people travelling out, and staying in the city.
 The number of known international cases was at the time .
 Hence:

 So, using remarkably simple maths, simpler even than in our WWII German tank example, the scientists estimated that the number of actual cases in the city of Wuhan was likely far above the official figure of 41 cases.
-The researchers were careful to indicate that, should the probability of travelling be higher among of being exposed, the number of actual cases could be smaller.
-The converse is true: should travellers be wealthier (thus less likely to be exposed to a possible zoonosis), the number of actual cases would be higher.
+The researchers were careful to indicate that, should the probability of travelling be higher among those exposed, the number of actual cases could be smaller.
+The converse is true: should travellers be wealthier (thus less likely to be exposed to a possible zoonosis as initially reported), the number of actual cases could be higher.

 Importantly, it is not at all likely that 1700 people would have contracted such a zoonosis from wild animals in a dense urban area like Wuhan, hence human-to-human transmission must had been occurring.
 Eventually the WHO confirmed human-to-human transmission on 19th January 2020.
 Two days later, Chinese authorities began locking down and sealing off Wuhan, thus putting into place a plan to curb the transmission.